norlove/BigQuery-Continuous-Queries-Demo/README.md

 ## Setting up our project

+1. Ensure your user account has the appropriate IAM permissions [[ref](https://cloud.google.com/bigquery/docs/continuous-queries#choose_an_account_type)].
+During this demo, we'll run the continuous query with a Service Account as we'll be writing to a Pub/Sub topic.

-1. Create a dataset and table in your project by running the following SQL query in your BigQuery environment:
+2. Create a dataset and table in your project by running the following SQL query in your BigQuery environment:
 ```
 #Creates a dataset named Continuous_Queries_demo.
 Be sure to replace the project production-242320 with your own Project ID.
 CREATE SCHEMA `production-242320.Continuous_Queries_Demo`;